Pilgrimage is a Spiritual Renewal Movement

 It Helps YOU, the Christian…

 “…see what great love the Father has lavished on us, that we should be called children of God!”
 (1 John 3:1) FLPP is for Christians who want to fire up their faith and deepen their relationship with their Lord.
 The goal of the weekend spiritual retreat includes:

 - What it Means to be a Christian

 - Discussions about the Joys and Challenges of Living the Faith

 - Worship, Meditation, and Prayer

 - Music, Fun and Laughter

-The retreat is a long weekend, from Thursday at 4:00 pm to Sunday at 4:00 pm; three days to celebrate and express Christ’s love for you.
+The retreat is a long weekend, from Friday at 4:00 pm to Sunday at 4:00 pm; two and a half days to celebrate and express Christ’s love for you.
 The hope is that you will come away from the retreat filled with God’s love and overflowing with the Holy Spirit.
-You are now included in the 4th Day Group, which is comprised of all former pilgrims, and together will support one another in your Christian walks.
+You are then included in the 4th Day, which is comprised of all former pilgrims, and together support one another in your Christian walks.
 Pilgrimage graduates are educated, enabled, and empowered to be active participants in the lives of their local congregations.